SitePen/dgrid/doc/components/utilities/misc.md

 The `util/misc` module provides miscellaneous utility functions.
-Currently this consists primarily of functions related to throttling or debouncing function calls, which can be particularly useful for events which tend to fire rapidly, such as scroll.
-As of dgrid 0.3.5, `util/misc` is also home to the `addCssRule` function, used by various APIs across dgrid components.
+Currently this consists primarily of functions related to throttling or debouncing function calls, which can be particularly useful for events which tend to fire rapidly, such as scroll.  `util/misc` is also home to the `addCssRule` function, used by various APIs across dgrid components.

 ```js
 require([ 'dgrid/util/misc' ], function (misc) {